amazeeio/docs/blackfireio.md

   docker-compose up -d --force-recreate
   ```

-4. Visit your local Docker site
+4. Visit your local Docker site (in this example http:

 5. Click on the Blackfire Chrome Companion Icon, select "Profile" and after a couple of seconds you will have local site profiled.